AlexSmith11/mayden-test/README.md

 - User:
+    - Register new user: `POST: /api/register`
+    - Login: `POST: /api/login`
+    - Logout: `POST: /api/logout`
     - Add spending limit: `POST: /api/user/spending_limit`
     - Send an email of your shopping basket: `POST: /api/cart/email`

+- This project uses token authentication to run a user session.
+- To Create a new user, first use the register request in the supplied postman doc.
+- Use the returned token as the bearer token for logging out and accessing the users data (insert it as the auth token in postman).

 ### Improvements/Next:

 A few corners were cut in this project - I could only spend an hour a night on it, so things typically expected to be found may not be here.
-For example, request classes, and the associated request validation is light.
+For example, request classes, and the associated request validation is light or inconsistent (some is in-controller, others are in-request).
 Subsequent error handling isn't handled properly.

-A more expansive user system that is more dynamic, more generally professional code and code written more in line with OOP standards are all things I would look for in a refactor.
+A more expansive user system that is more dynamic, more generally professional code, using request classes, policies for authorisation, and code written more in line with OOP standards are all things I would look for in a refactor.
 I tried to keep the DB design scalable, and the controllers as descriptive as possible.
+Off the top of my head I would also make it so that any searched products would save straight to the database, instead of only adding ones the customer also wants to add to their basket, but that's a whole other can of worms.